Nuculus

 The console command stops the polonium from melting.
 You can use the sign element to select it, then copy and enter it into the console.
 The turbine require heat and pressure to work.
 Click water coolant to fill up water and click neutron beam to start

-electricity fission pressurized nuclear reactor requiresconsole neutron realistic polonium tnpp
+electricity fission neutron pressurized nuclear reactor requiresconsole realistic polonium tnpp

 Comments